Noaemien/ada-template-website/final.md

 Let's reveal the results metric by metric.

-**Efficiency** is something we saw the UK struggle with in it's match against Japan.
-How does it fair against the USA here.
+**Efficiency** is something we saw the UK struggle with in its match against Japan.
+How does it fare against the USA here?

 ![Match analysis](images/UK_vs_USA_eff.png)

 As you can see it's a very, **very** close match.
-Both seem to be on equal standings regarding how quickly they lead to victory in the Wikispedia games.
+Both seem to be on equal footing regarding how quickly they lead to victory in the Wikispeedia game.

 Now let's look at **Versatility**.
-The UK was much more versatile than Japan before, it is going to manage to win this metric over the USA?
+The UK was much more versatile than Japan before—will it manage to win this metric over the USA?

 ![Match analysis](images/UK_vs_USA_ver.png)

-Once again a terribly close call but the USA maanges to pull ahead here!
+Once again, a terribly close call, but the USA manages to pull ahead here!
 So far this match has proven to be extremely close!
 But one hub must make it out on top.
 Will popularity clear up the winner?
-We saw how much more popualr the UK was before with Japan.
+We saw how much more popular the UK was previously against Japan.
 This could be a chance for the UK to secure the victory!
-Let's look at this final metric :
+Let's look at this final metric:

 ![Match analysis](images/UK_vs_USA_pop.png)

-USA complelty slams the door on the UK with popularity.
-It proves it is the dominent Hub by winning over the UK (which was already a very promising hub) in all three metrics.
-USA has it all, it helps reach the end goal faster, it has a wide breadth of connections and it is immensely popular.
-Here is the final score :
+The USA completely slams the door on the UK with popularity.
+It proves it is the dominant hub by winning over the UK (which was already a very promising hub) in all three metrics.
+The USA has it all: it helps reach the end goal faster, it has a wide breadth of connections, and it is immensely popular.
+Here is the final score:

 ![Match analysis](images/UK_vs_USA_final.png)